ZichenM/CampusPredictionApp/README.md

-### A dynamic modeling framework for SARS-CoV-2 surveillance, prediction, and resource capacity for institutes of higher education
+### A dynamic modeling toolkit for SARS-CoV-2 surveillance, prediction, and resource capacity for institutes of higher education

 ###### Zichen Ma and Lior Rennert